adobe/helix-home/getting-started-2.0.md

 ![](./dummy.png "TODO: Helix Pages rendering your content")
 1. **Congratulations!** 🎉 You have just published your first page using _Helix Pages_!

-> **Hint:** You can add as many Markdown files as you like, and link them in Markdown.

 > **Note:** If your GitHub username contains one or more dashes, add an extra dash between the repository and username in the _Helix Pages_ URL.
 For example, if your user is called `meet-me`, and your repository is `test`, the corresponding _Helix Pages_ URL would be `https://test--meet-me.project-helix.page/`.

+> **Hint:** You can add as many Markdown files as you like, and reference them using relative links in your Markdown.

+> **Hint:** By default, _Helix Pages_ renders the master branch of your GitHub repository, but it could also render any other [branches](https://help.github.com/en/articles/github-glossary#branch "branches explained").
+Simply add the branch name at the beginning of the _Helix Pages_ URL and use two dashes between branch, repository and username in the _Helix Pages_ URL: `https://<my-branch>--<my-repo>--<my-name>.project-helix.page/`

 ## Step 2: Customize header and footer